mlukasek/M5_NightscoutMon/README.md

 show_mgdl = 0 – use 0 to display values in mmol/L or 1 for mg/dl

--	following values are always in mmol/L, please divide by 18 your mg/dl values
+- following values are in mmol/L or mg/dl depending on th previous show_mgdl value

 yellow_low = 4.5 – glycemia values under this value will be displayed in yellow color